Business & Economics

 We achieve this by teaching which ensures students understand underlying Economic and Business theory which students are able to apply to a variety of familiar and unfamiliar case studies.
 We want students to be able to think analytically, reach logical conclusions based on data, and make judgements on future changes to markets and the economy.

-Our curriculum in Economics and Business studies supports the ethos statement of the School and aims to develop the attributes of the Hayes learner.
 Students are constantly challenged to work collaboratively and think independently when engaging in all lessons and class debates.
 We encourage our students to demonstrate manners, respect and tolerance in Economics and Business studies lessons.
 This allows students to express themselves in a confident manner.
 Lesson materials are engaging to promote topical discussion and encourage students to develop an enquiring mind.

 Key concepts in the Business curriculum